lmgarret/codingarret.dev/content/posts/linux-g14/asus-g14-battery.md

 Modern AMD CPUs support a new performance scaling driver, called `amd-pstate`, that provides finer grain frequency management than the default ACPI driver.
 This driver allows the Linux kernel to directly communicate performance hints to the hardware.
 If you want to read more about this topic, you can read the corresponding [kernel.org page](https://www.kernel.org/doc/html//v6.7-rc2/admin-guide/pm/amd-pstate.html).

-Now if you have `asusctrl` installed and especially dug into the `rog-control-center` UI, you would have already noticed that you can tweak in the `System Perfomance Settings` the EPP hints; that does nothing unless you activate the `amd-pstate` driver we have been talking about.
+Now if you have `asusctrl` installed and especially dug into the `rog-control-center` UI, you would have already noticed that you can tweak in the `System Performance Settings` the EPP hints; that does nothing unless you activate the `amd-pstate` driver we have been talking about.

 {{< figure class="center" src="/images/posts/asus-g14-battery/rog-control-epp.png" alt="ROG Control Center - EPP settings" caption="EPP settings under System Performance Settings">}}